eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Accountability Buddy

+_Get someone to sit next to you while you work._

 If you're struggling to work on something, work next to another person.
 Set a timer and tell them what you're going to accomplish and when the timer ends tell them how you did.
 Just being around other people can make it easier to overcome aversion.
 This is why coworking spaces are useful.

 If you don't have a person around, you might try [Focusmate].
 It works for [some people][parker].